D1ang/EL1TE/README.md

 We wanted to know what our costumer find important.
 The following points came up:

+**service page**
- - As a user, I want to see if this company is trustworthy.             **service page**
+ - As a user, I want to see if this company is trustworthy.
- - As a user, I want to know if this company is fast and flexible.      **service page**
+ - As a user, I want to know if this company is fast and flexible.

+ **price page**
- - As a user, I want to know how much it will cost.                     **price page**
+ - As a user, I want to know how much it will cost.

+ **product page**
- - As a user, I want to know my product options.                        **product page**
+ - As a user, I want to know my product options.

+ **blue contactbox, contact page and footer**
- - As a user, I want to cknow how I can contact this company.           **blue contactbox, contact page and footer**
+ - As a user, I want to cknow how I can contact this company.

+ **responsive**
- - As a user, I'm mostly busy and I want to find quick and preverable on my phone **responsive**
+ - As a user, I'm mostly busy and I want to find quick and preverable on my phone

 ### Strategy
 The goal in the design was to make it as easy as possible to access, short and a informative B2B based site,